West Feliciana Parish Schools (LA)

 The district lacked ongoing training for special education staff or their general education counterparts on topics of special education.

-For the district to truly support diverse learners, DMGroup recommended using a framework of high-leverage practices from the Council on Exceptional Children that includes development for all staff on collaborative practices, assessment, social-emotional learning, and instruction.
+For the district to truly support diverse learners, DMGroup recommended using a framework of high-leverage practices from the Council on Exceptional Children that includes development for all staff on collaborative practices, assessment, social-emotional well being, and instruction.

 Recommendation #7: Prioritize Inclusion